-Yet I bulled forward and made this table anyway, showing approximately how much and how often to water avocado trees of four different sizes in each month of the year.
+Yet!
+I bulled forward and made this table anyway, showing approximately how much and how often to water avocado trees of four different sizes in each month of the year.

-Important note: Be sure you’ve planted your avocado tree properly and watered it through its first couple months properly before starting to use this table.
+Important note: Be sure you’ve first planted your avocado tree properly and watered it through its first couple months properly before starting to use this table.

 Gallons are for the valleys